juliancwirko/elrond-nft-minting-platform-poc/README.md

 - julian.cwirko@gmail.com
 - [https://twitter.com/JulianCwirko](twitter.com/juliancwirko)

-#### Until I figure out and learn couple of more things, there are no plans to run it on the mainnet, but who knows, maybe in the future.
+#### Until I figure out and learn a couple of more things, there are no plans to run it on the mainnet, but who knows, maybe in the future.